ome/ansible-role-prometheus/README.md

   This is intended to be an example.
   In practice these configuration files could be dynamically generated outside this role, prometheus will automatically reload them.
 - `prometheus_custom_targets`: Optional list of dictionaries of additional targets with custom arguments, use this if you need to pass custom arguments that aren't supported by the previous two parameters.
-Each item will be used verbatim, no processing is done
+  Each item is a [`<scrape_config>`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) that will be copied unchanged into the configuration.
 - `prometheus_port`: External Prometheus port, set to `0` to disable, default `9090`
 - `prometheus_alertmanager_port`: External Alertmanager port, set to `0` to disable, default `9093`
 - `prometheus_blackboxexporter_port`: External Blackbox-exporter port, set to `0` to disable, default `9115`